Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Conclusions and outlook

 In our experiments, by tilting the Petri dish, it is possible to selectively control which array of obstacles initially becomes the focal point for wave generation (Figure~\ref{fig:Phase}A-B).
-As reported in Ref.\cite{agladze1984chaos} and consistent with our experiments, in a tilted Petri dish, waves originate in the thinner areas of the fluid, where convective flows are negligible, and progress toward the thicker regions, where convective flows can develop due to evaporative cooling.
-They assumed that these convective flows generate a heterogeneous medium where the refractory tail of a preceding wave annihilates part of the following wavefront, resulting in segmented waves that curl inward to form spirals.
+As reported in Ref.\cite{agladze1984chaos} and consistent with our experiments, in a tilted Petri dish, waves originate in the thinner areas of the fluid, where convective flows are negligible, and progress toward the thicker regions, where convective flows can develop due to evaporation and the resulting Marangoni forces.
+The authors of that paper assumed that these convective flows generate a heterogeneous medium where the refractory tail of a preceding wave annihilates part of the following wavefront, resulting in segmented waves that curl inward to form spirals.
 Over time, a chaotic wave pattern develops.
 In another study to understand the role of the fluid thickness in an uncovered Petri dish, Rossi et al.\cite{rossi2012segmented} have demonstrated that for fluid layers thinner than 1.0 mm, the BZ system behaves predominantly as a pure reaction-diffusion system, and convective effects are negligible.
 In layers with an intermediate thickness of 1.0–3.0 mm (the fluid thickness in our experiments was about 1.5 mm), Marangoni instabilities dominate, allowing rippled waves to propagate without breaking, and segmented patterns are not observed.
 However, for layers thicker than 3.0 mm, buoyancy-driven flows become significant, and wave segmentation processes occur.
+This resembles the competition between buoyancy-driven flow and solutal Marangoni in evaporating binary droplets \cite{diddens2021competing}.
 Our experiment using an uncovered, plasma-treated glass Petri dish with a fluid thickness of 2 mm also revealed rippled wavefronts and Marangoni-driven mosaic patterns (Figure~S7A and Video 23)~\cite{miike2010flow,matthiessen1995global,matthiessen1996influence,budroni2009bifurcations}.
 We notice that at the boundary of the Petri dish, we observed a Marangoni-driven fingering instability, similar to the phenomena we see near the hydrophilic obstacles.

 Contact angle measurements on both tapered and non-tapered pillars confirm that the contact line remains pinned (Figure~\ref{fig:Partition_New}C-E and~\ref{fig:Cones}C,H), indicating the presence of compensatory upward capillary flows.
 Additionally, experiments with tapered and inverse-tapered pillars demonstrate that as long as a wetting fluid layer surrounds the obstacle, it continues to function as a wave center.
 In tapered pillars, we observed that wavefront instability initially appears in straight pillars and, after a time delay, in pillars tapered at approximately 26$^\circ$.
 This delay is attributed to the higher evaporation rate in straight pillars due to their greater exposed surface area at the contact line.
 Interestingly, in a separate experiment investigating the effect of surface roughness, we 3D-printed conical pillars with a wavy surface (Figure~\ref{fig:Roughness}).
 The results were largely consistent with our standard experiments without surface roughness, except for increased variability in petal size.